-- (a) If an investor holds, directly or indirectly, 20 per cent or more of the voting power of the associate, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case. - (b) Conversely, if the investor holds, directly or indirectly, less than 20 per cent of the voting power of the associate, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated. - (c) A substantial or majority ownership by another investor does not preclude an investor from having significant influence.
+- (a) If an investor holds, directly or indirectly, twenty percent (20%) or more of the voting power of the associate, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case. - (b) Conversely, if the investor holds, directly or indirectly, less than twenty percent (20%) of the voting power of the associate, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated.

+(c) A substantial or majority ownership by another investor does not preclude an investor from having significant influence.

 2.2.
-Joint Venture defined
+Joint Venture Defined